sgravrock/jasmine.github.io/_faq/async/await-ui.md

 change.
 It will still pass if more `await`s or `.then()` calls are added to the code under test.

+You might find
-If you write specs in this second style, you might find [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro) or
+[DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro)
+or
 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)
-useful.
+helpful when writing specs in the second style.
 The `findBy*` and `findAllBy*` queries in both those libraries implement the polling behavior shown above.